fubicales2016/fogbowcloud.org/content/pages/install-plugins.md

 path_vomsdir=/path/voms/dir

 ```
-Note : In the implementation of VOMS Plugin was used the [VOMS Api Java](https://github.com/italiangrid/voms-api-java).
-This Api does not support the JVM of oracle.
+Note: The VOMS Plugin uses the [VOMS Api Java](https://github.com/italiangrid/voms-api-java).
+This API only works with JREs provided by Oracle.

 ## Compute Plugin